Characterization of Time Delay Interferometry combinations for the LISA instrument noise

-In the frequency domain, the additional derivative corresponds to a factor $2\pi f$, which explains the increase of the residuals at high Fourier frequencies.\\ Regarding the low frequencies, the residuals that we see are explained by the error that we make in estimating the ${C}^{16}_{24}$ variable out of the TDI $\alpha$ first generation as visible from \cref{fig:algebraic-demo}.
+Regarding the low frequencies, the residuals that we see are explained by the error that we make in estimating the ${C}^{16}_{24}$ variable out of the TDI $\alpha$ first generation as visible from \cref{fig:algebraic-demo}.
 We estimate it by rescaling the PSD of $\dot\alpha$ by the ratio between the residual estimated in \cref{fig:algebraic-demo} and the actual PSD of ${C}^{16}_{24}$.

 The same reasoning holds for $\dot \beta$, $\dot \gamma$ using the cyclic permutations of ${C}^{16}_{24}$, and $\dot \zeta$ using ${C}^{16}_{28}$.

 We can then use these variables in place of $\alpha$, $\beta$, $\gamma$ and $\zeta$ to build an approximate version of the derivative of ${C}^{16}_{1}$, using the expression given in \cref{tab:all-combs-decomposed}. \Cref{fig:res-X} shows the comparison between $\dot{C}^{16}_{1}$ computed using a two-point derivative and the version computed using ${C}^{16}_{24}$, ${\hat C}^{16}_{24}$, $\hat{\hat{C}}_{24}^{16}$ and ${C}^{16}_{28}$, as well as the relative difference between the two calculations.
 We can see how the residuals are two orders of magnitude lower than the variable we are trying to compute and that they increase at higher frequencies.
 This is in accordance to the two complementary models described above.